kulichin/kulichin.github.io/_posts/2022-01-01-unreal-coding-standard.md

 Avoid mixing UE idioms and standard library idioms in the same API.

-- ***<atomic>:*** should be used in new code and old migrated when touched.
+- `<atomic>:` should be used in new code and old migrated when touched.
 Atomics are expected to be implemented fully and efficiently on all supported platforms.
-Our own TAtomic is only partially implemented, and it isn't in our interest to maintain and improve it.
+Our own `TAtomic` is only partially implemented, and it isn't in our interest to maintain and improve it.
-- ***<type_traits>:*** should be used where there's overlap between a legacy UE trait and a standard trait.
+- `<type_traits>:` should be used where there's overlap between a legacy UE trait and a standard trait.
 Traits are often implemented as compiler intrinsics for correctness, and compilers can have knowledge of the standard traits and select faster compilation paths instead of treating them as plain C++.
 One concern is that our traits typically have an upper case Value static or Type typedef, whereas standard traits are expected to use value and type.
 This is an important distinction, as a particular syntax is expected by compositional traits, e.g. std::conjunction.
 New traits we add should be written with lower case value or type to support composition, and existing traits should be updated to support either case.
-- ***<initializer_list>:*** must be used to support braced initializer syntax.
+- `<initializer_list>:` must be used to support braced initializer syntax.
 This is a case where the language and the standard libraries overlap, and there is no alternative if you want to support it.
-- ***<regex>:*** may be used directly, but its use should be encapsulated within editor-only code.
+- `<regex>:` may be used directly, but its use should be encapsulated within editor-only code.
 We have no plans to implement our own regex solution.
-- ***<limits>:*** std::numeric_limits can be used in its entirety.
+- `<limits>:` std::numeric_limits can be used in its entirety.
-- ***<cmath>:*** only the floating point comparison functions from this header may be used, as listed here.
+- `<cmath>:` only the floating point comparison functions from this header may be used, as listed here.
 - Standard containers and strings should be avoided except in interop code.

 # Comments
 Comments are communication and communication is vital.
 The following sections detail some things to keep in mind about comments (from Kernighan & Pike The Practice of Programming).
 ### Guidelines
-- Write self-documenting code:
+- **Write self-documenting code**:

 ```c++
 // Bad:
 t = s + l - b;